Why Is This Billion-Dollar Tech Firm Ditching L&D Status Quo For A New Learning Philosophy?

 Employees needed a continuous learning mechanism.
 The traditional training methods did not help individuals retain the information.
 Forgetting was a real problem.

-The on boarding process needed a revamp.
+The onboarding process needed a revamp.
 This was to ensure that newcomers were trained on the necessary knowledge about the company before they started.

 API integration made it easier to bring everyone on a single platform with less manual intervention.
 The integration allowed them to harness the potential of the existing software to the fullest.
 That was the power of RapL.
 It increased the productivity of other tools when integrated with RapL’s platform.
 It primarily focused on retention and reinforcement of knowledge.
 Training was available anywhere at any time and was mapped to their hierarchy level.
-Training was structured, and the learning paths were tailored to each employee based on their learning skills.
-Revamp and on boarding were quick and efficient.
+It was structured, and the learning paths were tailored to each employee based on their learning skills.
+Revamp and onboarding were quick and efficient.

 “We use RapL to combine it with our existing LMS.
 It is an engaging tool for learners that helps them reinforce and retain information.”